|

 Be sure to do the Rotary Kokoda Walk.

-The Kalgoolie Museum gives
+The Kalgoorlie Museum gives

 a really great insight into the cities rich history.
 The Museum is a